How information about you helps the NHS to provide better care

 Do I have a choice?

 You will also be able to restrict the use of information held by other places you receive care, such as hospitals and community services.
-You should let your GP know if you want to restrict the use of this information.

 Your choice will not affect the care you receive.